QMCSoftware/LDData/README.md

 A lattice rule: give the modulus and the generating vector.
 - `dnet`
 A digital net: give the generating matrices, one per line.
-- `dnetup`
-Same as `dnet`, but with the digits read from bottom up in each column.
 - `plattice`
 A polynomial lattice rule: give the polynomial modulus and the generating vector.
 - `sobol`